NAP/NCEL Learning Series: Policy Essentials for Strong State/Tribal Relations

-With weeks until the start of many state legislative sessions, now is the time to get back to basics on good State/Tribal relations.
-Join the National Caucus of Environmental Legislators (NCEL) and Native Americans in Philanthropy (NAP) on November 25, 2024 at 1:00 pm ET for an impactful webinar during Native American Heritage Month where you’ll hear from three speakers who will talk from idea to implementation on State/Tribal relations and good governance.
-We’ll be joined by Jennifer Whitener Ulrich (Descendant Squaxin Island Tribe) who will ground us in must-know essential concepts; MI Senator Jeff Irwin (Sault Ste.
-Marie Tribe of Chippewa Indians), who will discuss current legislation to create a Tribal legislative liaison office; and Dr. Chuck Striplen (Mutsun descent), who will speak to his experience as the first Tribal Advisor and Liaison for the CA Fish and Game Commission, as well as funding mechanisms that state lawmakers can champion for Tribal-led conservation projects.
+Now is the time to get back to basics on good State/Tribal relations.
+The National Caucus of Environmental Legislators (NCEL) and Native Americans in Philanthropy (NAP) hosted an impactful webinar during Native American Heritage Month where three speakers discussed everything from idea to implementation on State/Tribal relations and good governance.
+This event is joined by Jennifer Whitener Ulrich (Descendant Squaxin Island Tribe) who shared must-know essential concepts; MI Senator Jeff Irwin (Sault Ste.
+Marie Tribe of Chippewa Indians), who discussed current legislation to create a Tribal legislative liaison office; and Dr. Chuck Striplen (Mutsun descent), who spoke to his experience as the first Tribal Advisor and Liaison for the CA Fish and Game Commission, as well as funding mechanisms that state lawmakers can champion for Tribal-led conservation projects.

 Co-Owner and COO, Whitener Group